 The only comfort was the cushion behind my back.
 It was my rented parachute and now my only source of comfort from this rattling war relic and then as the only way I was going to touch ground again.
 I felt buried in other gear, special jump suit with grab holds for the instructors, goggles and altimeter strapped to my chest where I could monitor our climb from 600 some-odd feet where the instructors ran out all the static line jumpers, those whose chutes would open as soon as they were marched out and something closer to 12,000 feet where those who had signed up for the full experience of jumping, falling, pulling our own rip cords and then driving our chutes back to the landing area.

 Well before I was ready, the pilot leveled off and turned for his run across the jump zone.
 I watched as others, then two of my good friends, were shown the hatch and disappeared out the side of the plane.
 It was too loud to talk, but my instructors were clear when they signaled and helped me to stand and get to the hatch.
-I wanted to stop and consider what I was doing but these guys were too well trained and did not allow any pause and with a final step, I was slammed by a tornado of rushing air and was watching the tail of a perfectly good airplane as it quickly disappeared from my grasp.
+I wanted to stop and consider what I was doing but these guys were too well trained and did not allow any pause and with a final step, a tornado of rushing air threw us and I could see the tail of a perfectly good airplane as it quickly disappeared from my grasp.

 The unstoppable adventure had begun and now it was time to see if I had learned anything about surviving it.
 Dear God!
-What have I done this time?
+What have I done?

 Have you ever wondered what drives us to do some things?
 In this case, I wanted to experience the largest challenge to my latent fear of heights.